For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 31. Women in Graphic Design 1890-2012 – Gerda Breuer

 Why are there so few women in the history of design?
 Why do previously well-known women become forgotten, and at what point can someone be considered successful?
 Do women create differently to men?
-What effects of the gender debate are noticeable in today's everyday working life, and are women judged today solely on the basis of their quality of work?
+What effects of the gender debate are noticeable in today's everyday working life, and are women judged today solely based on their quality of work?

 This book prompts a look beneath the surface: with numerous contributions from design historians, programmatic texts and a comprehensive collection of biographies, alongside interviews with internationally recognised female designers such as Irma Boom, Paula Scher, Sheila Levrant de Bretteville, Julia Hoffmann and Tina Roth Eisenberg.